 In addition to selling mattresses within the United States and Canada, Casper also sells mattresses to Austria, Germany, Switzerland, and the United Kingdom.

 Wave Hybrids ordered through Casper ship for free in the contiguous United States and come with free in-home setup.
 Same day delivery may be available in some parts of New York and Los Angeles.
 Additional fees may apply for orders to Alaska, Hawaii, Northern Canada, and European destinations.

 Mattresses usually ship within one to two business days once an order is placed.
 Once the delivery partner receives the mattress, they will contact the purchaser to arrange a date for in-home setup.

-Casper includes free in-home setup for the Wave and the Wave Hybrid.
+Casper includes free in-home setup for the Wave Hybrid.
 This service includes transporting the mattress to the appropriate room, unboxing the mattress, removing the packaging, and removing the old mattress.
 Removed mattresses must be sanitary to be eligible.

-|Sleep Trial||Both the Wave and the Wave Hybrid come with Casper’s 100-night sleep trial.
+The Wave Hybrid comes with Casper’s 100-night sleep trial.
 Within this timeframe, customers are eligible to return their mattress for a full refund of the purchase price.
 They can do so by contacting Casper’s customer service team, which will arrange for the mattress to be removed.

-|Warranty||The Wave and the Wave Hybrid have a 10-year limited warranty, which protects the original mattress buyer when purchased through an authorized seller.
+The Wave Hybrid has a 10-year limited warranty, which protects the original mattress buyer when purchased through an authorized seller.
 This warranty covers indentations greater than 1 inch, splitting in the foam, and zipper defects.
 Additional terms and conditions apply.